TAU-Power-Electronic-Systems/Soft4PES/README.md

 The library consists of building blocks that allow for modular solutions, allowing for adaptation of the methods to different systems.
 This work is under continuous development, so stay tuned!

-The API documentation of the library can be found from: https://tau-power-electronic-systems.github.io/Soft4PES/
+The API documentation of the library can be found at: https://tau-power-electronic-systems.github.io/Soft4PES/